Skip to Content

 Swim at the Stunning Pileh Bay Lagoon

 This was my favorite spot in all of Phi Phi.
-You know those pictures of Thailand that look unreal?
-Imagine a magnificent bay surrounded by pristine emerald waters, steep limestone cliffs, and a gorgeous lagoon; the Pi Leh Bay is one of the best places to to swim in the Phi Phi Leh island.
+Do you know those pictures of Thailand that look unreal?
+Imagine a magnificent bay surrounded by pristine emerald waters, steep limestone cliffs, and a gorgeous lagoon; that’s what Pi Leh Bay looks like!
+It’s also one of the best places to swim in Phi Phi Leh island.

-You can get to Pi Leh Bay, one of the most exotic and stunning bays of the Phi Phi islands, in 30 minutes from the center of Koh Phi Phi Don, but if you’re going on a one-day trip to the best spots in Koh Phi Phi like we did, I’m sure your trip will include this bay.
+You can get to Pi Leh Bay, one of the most exotic and stunning bays of the Phi Phi islands, in 30 minutes from the center of Koh Phi Phi Don.
+If you’re going on a one-day trip to the best spots in Koh Phi Phi like we did, I’m sure your trip will include this bay.

 Hire a Longtail Boat and Visit Bamboo Island and Mosquito Island